dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 }
 ```

-4. Create a new file, which will play a role of the service module - **node_service.js**
+4. Create a new file that will play the role of the service module **node_service.js**
 5. Enter the following lines:

 ```javascript